 #1 BYRD VISITOR CENTER

-Parking and Pathways: The parking lot is paved with a couple of designated parking spots close to the entrance; more spots have access but are not designated.
-Pathway to the Visitor Center is smooth with very little grade change.
+- Parking and Pathways: The parking lot is paved with a couple of designated parking spots close to the entrance; more spots have access but are not designated.
+The pathway to the Visitor Center is smooth with very little grade change.
 2 are large enough for a van with a ramp to access.

-Bathrooms: One stall in the men and woman’s bathroom has access with grab bars.
-In the women’s stall there is a lowered hook on the back of the door for personal belongings.
+- Bathrooms: One stall in the men’s and woman’s bathrooms has wheelchair access with grab bars.
+In the women’s stall, there is a lowered hook on the back of the door for personal belongings.
 The sink was a roll-up.
 A larger bathroom is available at the nearby Wayside Restaurant (outside on the right).

 #2 DICKEY RIDGE VISITOR CENTER

-Parking and Pathways: 2 designated parking spots have van access closest to the visitor center.
-2 more parking spots with van access are just blow the Visitor Center at the public bathrooms.
-The parking lot and pathway to the bathrooms and overlook are paved; slope from Visitor Center to bathrooms is (>8 degrees).
+- Parking and Pathways: 2 designated parking spots have van access closest to the visitor center.
+2 more parking spots with van access are just below the Visitor Center at the public bathrooms.
+The parking lot and pathway to the bathrooms and overlook are paved; the slope from Visitor Center to the bathrooms is (>8 degrees).
 The walkway surrounding the Visitor Center is made up of cobblestones.
-From the bathrooms, a paved trail leads out to paved area overlooking the valley.
+From the bathrooms, a paved trail leads out to a paved area overlooking the valley.

 The famous Skyline Drive in Shenandoah National Park is over 100+ miles long and takes an estimated 3.5 hours to drive north-south without stopping.
 Along Skyline Drive are 69 overlooks facing toward the east and west of the Application Mountain Range.
 The majority of the overlooks face west and all can be viewed right from your vehicle within seconds off Skyline Drive.
 Separating the paved parking lot and the edge is usually a small stone wall but sometimes there is nothing at all.

 Of the 69 overlooks, Shenandoah is only able to legally call ¼ of them accessible.
-This is due to the fact that a parking space must be level, so the ones noted below are classified as the accessible overlooks.
+This is because a parking space must be level, so the ones noted below are classified as accessible overlooks.
 When an information panel is displayed at one of these there is also a direct accessible pathway of travel.
 When there is no designated parking spot, park to the side if you wish to get out; this way, you won’t get blocked by another vehicle.
 Most will have no problem viewing all the overlooks.

-Drinking Fountains: Drinking fountains with no modifications were rarely seen at picnic areas.
+- Drinking Fountains: Drinking fountains with no modifications were rarely seen in picnic areas.

-Bathrooms: Most bathrooms are a single unisex vaulted or pit toilet style.
-The Pinnacles, Big Meadows and Lewis Mountain Picnic Area has this toilet setup plus stalls with flush toilets.
+- Bathrooms: Most bathrooms are a single unisex vaulted or pit toilet style.
+The Pinnacles, Big Meadows, and Lewis Mountain Picnic Area have this toilet setup plus stalls with flush toilets.
 However, the stalls are not up to the modern codes, so they are smaller and many wheelchairs will not fit or be able to close the door.

 LIMBERLOST TRAIL (1.3 miles)

-Makeup: The majority is crushed greenstone with one small boardwalk section and another with rubberized mats.
-Some sections the granite were thicker than others, which can be challenging for some manual wheelchairs especially when going slightly uphill.
+- Makeup: The majority is crushed greenstone with one small boardwalk section and another with rubberized mats.
+In some sections, the granite was thicker than others, which can be challenging for some manual wheelchairs especially when going slightly uphill.

-Parking: A couple of designated spots with van access are closet to the trailhead.
+- Parking: A couple of designated spots with van access are close to the trailhead.